 Florida Crime Victims’ Bill of Rights

-In addition to Marsy’s Law, other provisions of Florida law give the alleged victim certain rights as the case proceeds through the criminal justice system.
+In addition to Marsy’s Law (Article 1, Section 16 of the Florida Constitution), other provisions of Florida law give the alleged victim certain rights as the case proceeds through the criminal justice system.
 These provisions relate to the victim’s right to be heard and to be informed.

 The Florida Crime Victims’ Bill of Rights provides:

 “[v]ictims of crime or their lawful representatives, including the next of kin of homicide victims, are entitled to the right to be informed, to be present, and to be heard when relevant, at all crucial stages of criminal proceedings, to the extent that these rights do not interfere with the constitutional rights of the accused.”